Security and Privacy

 UMS is a DLNA server.
 Now DLNA is a protocol that doesn't have any real notion of a "user".
 You don't have to "logon" to your TV for example.
-This leads to that all renders gets access to the same data.
+This leads to that all renderers get access to the same data.
 This might not be what you want.
-For example if you have two folders kids_safe and kids_unsafe you might want restrict the renders in the kids room to only have access to the kids_safe folder.
+For example if you have two folders kids_safe and kids_unsafe you might want restrict the renderers in the kids room to only have access to the kids_safe folder.
 UMS provides a number of methods to control the access.

 Example to allow only 2 addresses

 Allowlisting is a method that allows you to customize the rootfolder on a per render basis.
 This makes it possible to share different folder sets to different renderers.
 It works as follow: To your UMS.conf (currently no GUI options) you add lines of format tag.option = value where tag is either an IP address or a render name.
 The render name should be with spaces changed to _ (underscore) instead.
 The option is one of

 The value is option dependent.
 The last 4 are boolean values. for folders and virtualfolders it is a list of folders.